How to Get Into the Habit of Saving More Money

 Be disciplined about not making withdrawals unless it’s a life-or-death situation.
 Some banks apply penalty fees if you go over a certain number of withdrawals from a savings account in a given period, which is an excellent disincentive to withdraw funds.

-While some savings accounts come with debit cards for easy withdrawals, this is exactly the kind of thing you should avoid.
-Either decline the card, keep it in a place where it’s not readily available, or cut it up.
-You want to make it harder to make withdrawals from your savings, not easier.
+While some savings accounts come with debit cards for easy withdrawals, you should avoid using them.
+You want to make it harder to withdraw from your savings, not easier.

 Question All of Your Purchases

 Make sure your purchases are in line with what you want in life.
-If you know you don't want packages of Oreos more than a vacation, then it might be time to cut back on the junk food in favor of saving money on your grocery bill—money that can be put toward your vacation fund.
+If you know that a vacation is more important to you than packages of your favorite snacks, it might be time to cut back on the junk food in favor of saving money on your grocery bill—money that can be put toward your vacation fund.